optimizely/labs/labs/computing-experiment-metrics/index.md

     default_value=0
 ):
     """Compute a "metric observations" dataset for a given metric and (optionally) append it to an existing set of metric observations.
-Create (ore replace) a temporary view "observations" with the result.
+Create (or replace) a temporary view "observations" with the result.

     Parameters:
         metric_name              - A string that uniquely identifies the metric for which observations are being computed,